dxrgrabowski/dxrgrabowski.github.io/source/_drafts/3-tiniest-elf.md

 -rwxr-xr-x 1 dxr dxr 14328 s-o3-flto
 -rwxr-xr-x 1 dxr dxr 14248 s-o3-flto-gc  // -s -o3 -flto -Wl,--gc-sections
 ```
+These are the simplest techniques without interfering too much with the program.
+From a certain point on, it starts to be more of a fight for bytes than writing a program therefore, if someone is fighting such a fight, it is rather certainly already in Assembly which we will also do below.
+For the curious, the next steps without inline asm would be to try to link object files with libraries, disable paging, unnecessary sections would be removed for us by a custom linker script,  which would also combine all sections and make one segment.
 ## Assembly
-As you might have probably have seen in previous articles we can use -nostdlib and -nostartfiles and use gcc, but we will skip that and jump straight to assembling with nasm and linking with ld to speed up a little.
+We will jump straight to assembling with nasm and linking with ld to speed up a little.
 ```json
 section .text
     global _start